It was only when my uncle died due to complications from diabetes that I realized how serious diabetes is. Are you at risk? Find out now.

 Cassia Cinnamon, taken in large quantities over the long term, can cause liver and kidney damage because it has a high coumarin content.
 If you cannot find Ceylon Cinnamon powder, rather stick to a cinnamon supplement instead.

-Using a Glucometer
+How to Use a Glucometer

 Monitoring your Condition